Multiplicative Pacing Equilibria in Auction Markets: Related work

+Several articles also consider a stochastic version of the matching problem \citep{goel2008online,devanur2009adwords,feldman2009online,feldman2010online,devanur2011near,mahdian2012online,devanur2012asymptotically,mirrokni2012simultaneous}, including embedding the matching in a game \citep{charles2013budget}.
+The approaches in these articles match supply and demand directly, rather than having all candidate ads compete to determine the winner through an auction, thus they are not directly applicable to our setting.

-Another line of research considers how individual bidders should optimize their budget spending across a set of auctions.
-This has been cast as a form of knapsack problem \citep{Feldman2007budget,borgs2007dynamics,chakrabarty2008budget}, a Markov Decision Process~\citep{amin2012budget,gummadi2013optimal}, constrained optimization~\citep{zhang2012joint,zhang2014optimal}, and optimal control~\citep{xu2015smart}.
-A practical implementation with experiments on LinkedIn advertising data was described by \citeauthor{agarwal2014budget}~\citeyear{agarwal2014budget}.
+Another line of research considers how individual buyers should optimize their budget spending across a set of auctions.
+This has been cast as a form of knapsack problem \citep{Feldman2007budget,borgs2007dynamics,chakrabarty2008budget}, a Markov Decision Process~\citep{amin2012budget,gummadi2013optimal}, constrained optimization~\citep{zhang2012joint,zhang2014optimal}, and optimal control~\citep{xu2015smart}. \citet{gummadi2013optimal} consider a Markov Decision Process formulation of the budget optimization problem.
+From the perspective of an advertiser with a budget constraint competing with a set of iid ({\em independently and identically distributed\/}) bids in a second price auction or GSP setting, the optimal policy is to multiplicatively shade the value of the impression. \citet{agarwal2014budget} describe a practical implementation with experiments on LinkedIn advertising data. \citet{ciocan-endogenousbudgets} take a fresh perspective by considering endogenous budget decisions arising from the cost of capital for advertisers, and allowing them to strategize the selection of ad bids and campaign budget.
+The platform then selects a winner and a runner-up that sets the price for each fractional allocation using a linear program.